ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 More important notes with the above distribution:

 1. Sometimes there are days you lose.
-It’s possible, but difficult, to plan for losses like these, but you’ll only be able to do them 1-2 weeks out.
+It’s possible, but difficult, to plan for losses like these, but you’ll likely only be able to plan 1-2 weeks out.
 2. This distribution example is for a 2 business week (10 day) coverage of one unit.
 1 week (5 days) would be 3/1/1 and 4 weeks (20 days) would be 12/4/4.
 3. 1 or 2 week periods work best for me, because you aren’t tempted to go too in-depth when you should summarize instead and you are less likely to get behind on your teaching schedule.